TID-Lab/aggie/README.md

 ### Sources
 #### Adding Sources
   1. Inside the application, go to `Sources > Create Source`.
-  2. To add a Twitter search, add all relevant keywords.
+  1. To add a Twitter search, add all relevant keywords.
     - Twitter has [more information on search terms](https://dev.twitter.com/streaming/overview/request-parameters#track).
+  1. To add a Facebook source, copy and paste the URL of the Facebook group or page you want to follow (e.g. `https://www.facebook.com/nigerianforum`).
-  3. To add an RSS feed, visit the website or blog you wish to use and find the RSS or other feed.
-(For example, `https://wordpress.org/news/feed/`.)
+  1. To add an RSS feed, visit the website or blog you wish to use and find the RSS or other feed.
+(For example, `https://wordpress.org/news/feed/`).
+  1. To add an ELMO source to track responses for a particular ELMO form, enter a URL like this: `https://yourdomain.com/api/v1/m/yourmission/responses.json?form_id=123`, where `123` is the ID of the form you noted above.

 #### Warnings
   As the application pulls in data, the app may encounter warnings.
 These warnings help determine whether or not a feed is pulling in data correctly.